Two per cent measurement of $H_0$ from Cepheids alone: Discussion

 \subsection{Importance of selection function modelling}

-We now consider selection effects.
-Typically, the selection strategy for a survey is well-defined and imposed, for example, on apparent magnitude (i.e.\,a flux limit), reflecting the detector's sensitivity.
+Typically (or at least ideally), the selection strategy for a survey is well-defined and imposed, for example, on apparent magnitude (i.e.\,a flux limit), reflecting the detector's sensitivity.
 However, as the sample of Cepheid host galaxies has been assembled over many years as follow-up to nearby \ac{SN} hosts from various proposals, it is unclear which selection is most applicable~\citepalias{Kenworthy_2022}.
 Nonetheless, given that all galaxies in the sample are relatively nearby, some form of selection must be present.
-Therefore, we consider several distinct possibilities for the selection of host galaxies.
-These are a \ac{SN} apparent magnitude limit, a host galaxy redshift limit, or a combination of both. \citetalias{Kenworthy_2022} considered only the former two, arguing for a \ac{SN}-based selection on the grounds that Cepheid hosts are typically targeted for follow-up after a \ac{SN} is observed, with a preference for brighter (nearer) \acp{SN} within which (once selected) Cepheids are always observed.
-However, given the distributions of \ac{SN} magnitudes and host redshifts shown in~\cref{fig:SH0ES_sample}, we consider selection based solely on \ac{SN} magnitude to be the most likely.
+Therefore, we consider two main selection scenarios: a \ac{SN} apparent magnitude limit and a host galaxy redshift limit. \citetalias{Kenworthy_2022} considered these same two cases, arguing for a \ac{SN}-based selection on the grounds that Cepheid hosts are typically targeted for follow-up after a \ac{SN} is observed, with a preference for brighter (nearer) \acp{SN} within which (once selected) Cepheids are always observed.

+Given the distributions of \ac{SN} magnitudes and host redshifts shown in~\cref{fig:SH0ES_sample}, we consider selection based solely on \ac{SN} magnitude to be the more plausible scenario.
 Compared to the \PP\ sample, such a selection can reproduce the Cepheid host redshift distribution, whereas selection on redshift alone fails to reproduce the \ac{SN} magnitude distribution.
-Moreover, the effect of Cepheid selection may also need to be considered.
+We briefly explore mixed selection scenarios in~\cref{sec:SN_mag_redshift_selection}, finding that they simply interpolate between the two cases.
+The effect of Cepheid selection may however also need to be considered.
 This would require modelling not only the Cepheid population (e.g. period and metallicity distributions) but also Cepheids' spatial distribution within host galaxies, which affects detectability, and propagating the resulting non-trivial covariance matrix.
+We leave this for future work.